-- 22.1 Decisions about fixed Term exclusions are made on a case-by-case basis.
-The circumstances, the severity of the misdemeanour, the pupil's prior behaviour history and any mitigating circumstances are all considered. - 22.2 Should a pupil's behaviour be giving sufficient cause for concern that it has reached the attention of the principal and deputy principal, they consult: - a) the behaviour logs on Arbor - b) account of the pupil involved - c) accounts from staff and other children in the event of a severe incident - d) the fixed term exclusions already taken place - e) the number of withdrawals and internal exclusions already taken place. - 22.3 The decision to exclude a pupil from school for any period is never taken lightly.
-For this reason, the decision is taken following consultation between three of the following: the Principal, the Deputy Principal, the Assistant Principal or the learning mentor.
-The judgement about whether to exclude a pupil, and for how long, is made considering:

-- a) the severity of the misdemeanor - b) the age of the child - c) the child's behaviour history - d) the appropriateness of the sanction - e) prior sanctions e.g., number of prior internal or fixed Term exclusions - f) any mitigating circumstances or special educational needs - 22.4 It should be noted that any severe incident which threatens the safeguarding of any pupil could result in a fixed term exclusion, even if the pupil involved has no prior history of poor behaviour.
+- 22.1 Decisions about fixed Term suspensions are made on a case-by-case basis.
+The circumstances, the severity of the misdemeanour, the pupil's prior behaviour history and any mitigating circumstances are all considered. - 22.2 Should a pupil's behaviour be giving sufficient cause for concern that it has reached the attention of the principal and deputy principal, they consult: - a) The behaviour logs on Arbor - b) Account of the pupil involved - c) Accounts from staff and other children in the event of a severe incident - d) The fixed term exclusions already taken place - e) The number of withdrawals and internal exclusions already taken place. - 22.3 The decision to exclude a pupil from school for any period is never taken lightly.
+For this reason, the decision is taken following consultation between three of the following: the principal, the deputy principal, the assistant principal or the learning mentor.
+The judgement about whether to suspend a pupil, and for how long, is made considering: - a) The severity of the misdemeanor - b) The age of the child - c) The child's behaviour history - d) The appropriateness of the sanction - e) prior sanctions e.g., number of prior internal or fixed term suspensions - f) any mitigating circumstances or special educational needs - 22.4 It should be noted that any severe incident which threatens the safeguarding of any pupil could result in a fixed term suspension, even if the pupil involved has no prior history of poor behaviour.
 Consistency is maintained by ensuring all records are kept up to date and referenced before any decision is made.
-The joint decision-making process includes a level of professional challenge to ensure pupils' advocacy and so support fairness and equality. - 22.5 A fixed Term exclusion may last up to 15 days in any term.
-The Principal excludes a child by writing to the child's parents, the chair of governors, and to the Admissions and Exclusions department of the local education authority.
-This letter will state the number of days that the exclusion will last and the reasons behind the decision and the time the exclusion begins.
-Work is set by the class teacher for the child to complete during the exclusion period. - 22.6 If the pupil is excluded for more than 5 days, on the 6th day until the end of the exclusion, alternative, suitable full-time education is provided by the school. - 22.7 When the exclusion ends, the pupil, parents/ carers, learning mentor, and the Assistant Principal or Deputy Principal or Principal meet to reintegrate the child into school and agree steps and reaffirm expectations to improve the child's behaviour.
-Following a fixed Term exclusion, withdrawal or part-time attendance can be used, at the head teacher's discretion, as a step towards full reintegration until the pupil has demonstrated a sustained improvement in their behaviour and attitude. - 22.8 Parents are expected to attend the reintegration meeting before a pupil can return to school after any fixed Term exclusion.
+The joint decision-making process includes a level of professional challenge to ensure pupils' advocacy and so support fairness and equality. - 22.5 A fixed Term suspension may last up to 15 days in any term.
+The principal suspends a child by writing to the child's parents, the chair of governors, and to the Admissions and Exclusions department of the local education authority.
+This letter will state the number of days that the suspension will last and the reasons behind the decision and the time the suspension begins.
+Work is set by the class teacher for the child to complete during the suspension period.

+- 22.6 If the pupil is suspended for more than 5 days, on the 6th day until the end of the suspension, alternative, suitable full-time education is provided by the school. - 22.7 When the suspension ends, the pupil, parents/carers, learning mentor, and the assistant principal or deputy principal or principal meet to reintegrate the child into school and agree steps and reaffirm expectations to improve the child's behaviour.
+Following a fixed Term suspension, withdrawal or part-time attendance can be used, at the principal's discretion, as a step towards full reintegration until the pupil has demonstrated a sustained improvement in their behaviour and attitude. - Parents are expected to attend the reintegration meeting before a pupil can return to school after any Fixed Term suspension.

-23. Permanent exclusion
+23. Permanent Suspension